 - Producers: Nisan Ceren Özerten, Faruk Özerten, PODACTO

 - Project Manager: Naz Güven

 - Project Assistant: Zeynep Çamlılar

-- Performers: Serkan Keskin
+- Voiced by: Serkan Keskin

 - The audio copyright of this work has been taken over from ONK Ajans Fikir ve Sanat Eserleri AŞ, the representative of author Samuel Beckett-Tarık Günersel.